 Howard Pepper 1918

-My father met a rancher on a trip to sell cattle in Sioux City.
-He had invited us to fish a private stretch of the river bordering his ranch.
-We would have the place all to ourselves.
-Best of all, Al had caught several large sturgeon there.
+Dad met a fellow rancher named Al on a trip to sell cattle in Sioux City.
+Al said we could fish a private stretch of the river bordering his ranch.
+We would have it all to ourselves, and best of all, he had pulled several large sturgeon from that spot.

-Jack and my dad returned on schedule at noon.
-On our ranch, we ate breakfast, dinner, and supper, not the fancy town labels of breakfast, lunch, and dinner.
+They returned on schedule at noon.
+On our ranch, we ate breakfast, dinner, and supper, not breakfast, lunch, and dinner like they said in town.

 I nodded.